nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/collections?temporal\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z,30,60&temporal\[\]=2000-01-01T10:00:00Z,,30&temporal\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z"

+For temporal range search, the default is inclusive on the range boundaries.
+This can be changed by specifying `exclude_boundary` option with `options[attribute][exclude_boundary]=true`.
+This option has no impact on periodic temporal searches.

 #### Find collections by project

 Note: An alias for the parameter 'project' is 'campaign'.
 As such 'campaign' can be used in place of 'project'.